Describes how you make assignments for use in Carnap, and how they are made available to students.

 - Derivations exercises asks students to construct proofs in formal systems, which Carnap checks for correctness on-the-fly.
 Carnap can handle the following systems:

-- Montague: Montague-style systems, two of which are used in the Carnap book.
+- Montague: Montague-style systems, two of which are used in the Carnap book and in Kalish & Montague's Logic.

 - Logic Book: The Fitch system used in Bergmann, Moore, and Nelson's Logic Book.